ABOUT STAGE TO SCREEN

 Live theater only allows for a finite group of people to experience these great stories.
-By adapting our plays to film, a wider audience can experience them.
+By adapting stage plays into content for the screen, a wider audience can experience them.

-Our unique process of using live theater to developed content for the camera allows for a full rehearsal process and a public performance period.
-As a result the script is honed, actors deepen their understanding of character and the story is enriched for audiences as only the stage can provide.
+Our unique process of using live theater to develop content for the screen allows for a full rehearsal process and a public performance period.
+As a result the script is honed, actors deepen their understanding of character, and the stories are enriched.

 The demand for ‘small screen’ content is growing.
 Cable channels, streaming services, websites, and even airlines are actively seeking out short form content.
 We hope Stage to Screen can help fill those needs.

 J.J.
 Kandel is the founder of Stage To Screen NYC.
 President & Producing Artistic Director of Throughline Artists, founder of the Summer Shorts Festival of New American Short Plays® presented annually at 59E59 Theaters in Manhattan, now in its 13th season.